tyfoster97/dadbot/README.md

 # dadbot

-Simple Discord chatbot that responds with messages starting with "I'm", "Im", or "I am" with the text following the command trigger
+Simple Discord chatbot that responds with messages starting with "I'm", "Im", "I am", and "Imma" with the text following the command trigger